saramonzon/rnatoy.scif/README.md

 Each of these components plays a slightly different and equally important role.
 Without Nextflow, we could generate a reproducible pipeline with modular, discoverable entry points to the container, but we would need to execute the commands manually.
 See an [example here](https://github.com/vsoch/carrierseq/blob/master/docs/docker.scif.md#carrierseq-pipeline).
 Without SCIF, we could have the same container with commands to execute known software inside, but the container would largely remain a black box with software mixed amongst the base operating system.
 If you found it after the fact, it would be a mystery.
 Without Singularity you could use a Docker container or install software on your host, but (as we all know) this would likely not be a portable solution.
 I might say that these three technologies...

-Scientific Filesystem :blue_heart: Docker :blue_heart: Nextflow
+Scientific Filesystem :blue_heart: Containers :blue_heart: Nextflow

-and if you don't need to run on a shared resource?
-Then we have this:
+If you don't need to run on a shared resource, the Container could be Docker.
+If you need to, it should be Singularity.

-Scientific Filesystem :blue_heart: Singularity :blue_heart: Nextflow

-and in that Singularity uses Docker image bases, we have a much happier family:

-Scientific Filesystem :blue_heart: Docker :blue_heart: Singularity :blue_heart: Nextflow

 For details on the various files, keep reading.
 For the original source code, see the [src](src) folder for the example from [nextflow.io](https://www.github.com/nextflow.io/rnatoy).
 The example uses Docker and Singularity containers to run the pipeline, but without SCIF.